 If you smoke, the single most important thing you can do before surgery is to quit.
 I know this is a huge challenge, but the benefits are immediate and significant.
 Quitting, even just a few weeks before your procedure, can dramatically improve your lung function and circulation.
 This helps your body handle anesthesia better and lowers your risk of post-operative complications like pneumonia.
 Research shows that patients who quit smoking have better surgical outcomes.
 It’s a powerful step you can take to actively improve your chances of a smoother recovery and a healthier future.

-Guidelines for Nutrition and Fitness
+Your Pre-Surgery Nutrition and Fitness Plan

 Fueling your body properly is essential for healing.
 Focus on a balanced diet rich in protein, vitamins, and minerals to build up your strength before surgery and aid tissue repair afterward.
 Your doctor or a registered dietitian can give you personalized advice.
 Similarly, staying as active as your health allows can make a real difference.
 Gentle activities like walking can maintain muscle tone and support your circulation.
 Always follow your doctor’s recommendations for both nutrition and physical activity, as they will create a plan that’s safe and effective for your specific situation.